-The bulk of your protein is going to come from legumes.
+You will get enough protein by consuming legumes.
 Legumes include any food that derives from a seed pod.
 That includes all types of beans, lentils, peas, and soybeans.
 Beans and lentils are a staple in plant-based cooking.
 You’ll use them to make fillings for burgers, tacos, loaves, salads, soups, curries, stir-fries, snacks, and many others.

 You can purchase canned beans to save prep time or you can purchase dried beans to save money.
 I cook my beans in the crockpot overnight, and when I wake up I have a week’s worth of beans prepped.
 I also buy canned beans for those times when I need to pull together a recipe and I haven’t prepped my beans for the week, or I need multiple types of beans.